SChandrajith/Arcadyan-AW1000-UART-Guide/readme.md

 ## Safety Warning

 ⚠️ **Warning:** Modifying firmware or settings via UART can brick your device if done incorrectly.
-Proceed with caution and ensure you have backups and recovery procedures in place.
+Proceed with caution.

 ## License